bbpress/wpbbp/README.md

 * [ ] Having the option to add an "mod eyes only" note to the account is something that's been on the wish list since... forever.
 * [ ] Template notice after subscribing to a topic or forum eg. 'You are now subscribed to this topic - unsubscribe or view your subscriptions'
 * [x] Allow topics to be stuck to individual forums
-* [ ] Add ability to automatically delete bozo's users posts (topics and replies)
-* [ ] Ipstenu's 'button of power' <- Hitting that button on a user will mark the user as a bozo on forums, ideas, plugins, themes i.e. Any of the sites in the multisite netowrk

 ## Decisions